 Like the majority of the corporate workforce, you’ll probably be working from home over the next few weeks.
 Try implementing these tips and see how effective your virtual meetings become.
 For more information about how to effectively lead virtual meetings, listen to my podcast on Unleashed by Will Bachman.

-Looking for leadership development for high potentials?
+Looking for scalable leadership development for high potentials?
 In a virtual format?
 We do that!
-Click here to find out more about our Rising Stars program.
+Learn about our Rising Stars program — a virtual leadership development experience built for high-potential talent.

 It’s awesome stuff.
 The DIS is especially nice.